65,610 sq km

 Despite its small size Sri Lanka hosts fourteen national parks and eight UNESCO world heritage sites.
 It also has many distinct weather micro-climates, to the extent that for every 20-kilometre travelled, one enters a different climate.
 There is a thrilling variety of wildlife on the island including leopards, sloth bears and rare bird species found nowhere but Sri Lanka.
 It has the unique distinction of being home to the two largest mammals in the world: the blue whale and the elephant.

 Preparing For A Trip To Sri Lanka?

-Your passport should be valid for a minimum period of 6 months from the date of entry to Sri Lanka.
+If you are visiting Sri Lanka, your passport should be valid for 6 months from the date you arrive.

 Read More On Visas

 If you have a health condition, or you are pregnant, you may need specialist healthcare abroad.
 Check whether your destination country can provide the healthcare you may need and ensure you have appropriate travel insurance for unexpected medical evacuation or local treatment.

 See the Coronavirus travel health and Healthcare sections in the Coronavirus page for COVID-19 health information.

 At least 8 weeks before your trip, check the latest country-specific health advice from the National Travel Health Network and Centre (NaTHNaC) on the TravelHealthPro website.
 Each country-specific page has information on vaccine recommendations, any current health risks or outbreaks, and factsheets with information on staying healthy abroad.
 Guidance is also available from NHS (Scotland) on the FitForTravel website.

 General information on travel vaccinations and a travel health checklist is available on the NHS website.
 You may then wish to contact your health adviser or pharmacy for advice on other preventive measures and managing any pre-existing medical conditions while you’re abroad.